Depending upon where you are in the process, you may have done some of the items on this list. Skip them. Be

 You’ll need one eventually, and sometimes, they take a while to get.
 Don’t run out of time.
 Get one now.

-Acceptances are out–but not all of them.
-That’ll take through June.
-I’ve known seniors who didn’t hear until right before I-Day, so don’t give up.
+Acceptances are out–not all of them.
+The final notification date is this month–April 15th, but I’ve heard of students being notified in June, right up until time to report for Pleb e Summer.
+Don’t despair if you haven’t heard.
 Check online to find out what’s missing from your application and rectify it.
 Check with your B&G officer, too.
 He’ll direct you to solutions for any shortfalls.

 Juniors–Preliminary USNA Application Available